tdgrant1/denss/README.md

 in angstroms, I is scattering intensity, and error is the error on the intensity.

-`lysozyme.out` is a GNOM .out file from real lysozyme data. `6lyz.dat` is a simulated scattering profile from lysozyme PDB 6LYZ using FoXS.
-Either file can be used as input to DENSS for testing.
+`lysozyme.out` is a GNOM .out file from real lysozyme data. `6lyz.dat` is a simulated scattering profile from lysozyme PDB 6LYZ using FoXS. `6lyz.out` is a GNOM .out file created from the `6lyz.dat` data file.
+Any of these files can be used as input to DENSS for testing.

 ## Usage